 Running For President

-- Clearly communicate the impact of ASUW’s work around the UW campus, in the City of Seattle, and at the state level by working with the Office of Communications to revamp all-campus emails to foster student interest.
+- Clearly communicate the impact of ASUW’s work around the UW campus, in the City of Seattle, and at the state level by working with the Vice President to include entity reports in monthly emails from the President to increase transparency.

-- Establish biweekly Coffee Chats with the President to identify the changing needs of the student body to inform interactions with UW administration and the state legislature
+- Establish biweekly Coffee Chats with the President in accessible spaces on campus, such as Mary Gates Hall, to identify the changing needs of the student body to ensure student stories are at the core of all interactions with UW administration and legislators.